1-basil/simple-auth/README.md

 the validation of each text field with regex pattern during each await moment the is a loading screen and is come across any error there is error screen.

+## get apk
+go to folder bulid/app/outputs/flutter-apk/  {apk-release.apk} is you apk file.

 ## file and dependencies
 check out pubspec.yaml in repo for linking all the image assests and fonts